Medical Editor: John P. Cunha, DO, FACOEP

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-- feeling like you might pass out;
+- a light-headed feeling, like you might pass out;

 - seizure (convulsions);

-- nausea and stomach pain, skin rash, and jaundice (yellowing of the skin or eyes);
+- jaundice (yellowing of the skin or eyes);

-Less serious side effects may include:
+Common side effects may include: